Roberto Quiroz

-Roberto Quiroz Gómez (/es-419/; born 23 February 1992) is an Ecuadorian professional tennis player.
+Roberto Quiroz Gómez (/es-419/; born 23 February 1992) is an Ecuadorian former professional tennis player.
+He has career-high rankings of world No. 172 in singles and No. 159 in doubles.
+He attended and played collegiate tennis at the University of Southern California.

+Personal life

 Quiroz is the nephew of Andrés Gómez and the cousin of Emilio Gómez and Nicolás Lapentti.

-He attended and played collegiate tennis at the University of Southern California.
+Career

 In 2010 he won the finals stage of Boys' Doubles events on the French Open and US Open with Peruvian tennis player Duilio Beretta.
 They defeated Argentinian pair Facundo Argüello and Agustín Velotti 6–3, 6–2 in France and they won against Oliver Golding and Jiří Veselý 6–1, 7–5 in the United States.